Learn how to save and prepare for retirement no matter your age or your income.

 5/7/21, MarketWatch: The author wrote about vaccinated seniors who are preparing to travel this summer.

-8/2/2021: The author is featured on the Retirement Wisdom podcast to discuss retirement and how people can plan for it.
+8/2/21, Retirement Wisdom Podcast: The author appeared on this podcast episode to discuss retirement and how people can plan for it.

 9/20/21, Bethesda Magazine: This book was featured in a roundup of new works by Bethesda-area writers.